 - May be combined with more liposuction and/or breast corrections (the combined procedure is known as mommy makeover);

 - Minimum required stay in Lithuania – 5 days; hospitalization – 1 night included;

-- Performed under general anesthesia; lasts – 2 to 3 hours.
+- Performed under general anaesthesia; lasts – 2 to 3 hours.